 Aggravating Circumstances:

+Protect yourself and your practice.
 Contact us for a free quote and to sign you up for our screening services.
 We feel confident that you will be satisfied with Exclusion Screening’s services and that you will stay with us as a client.
-Give us a call.
-(800) 294-0952.
+Alternatively, you can e-mail us to schedule a telephone conference, or simply give us a call at 1 (800) 294-0952.

 [i] 42 C.F.R. § 1003.140(a).